-Think about what that message is, some syllables that might help convey it, and then start to think about combinations of those syllables in unique and new ways, or taking some syllables and adding them to other words.
-Netflix, Uber, Amazon – great brands that are out there from the last decade, the types of names that don’t immediately hit you over the head about what they’re doing.
-But when you know what they do, they strongly suggest something about it.
-You can see why I love suggestive brand names most of all here.
+Next, start to think about combinations of those syllables in unique and new ways, or taking syllables and adding them to other words.
+Great brand names such as Netflix, Uber, and Amazon don’t immediately hit you over the head about what they’re doing, but when you know what they do, they strongly suggest something about it.

-Once you’ve got some ideas for names, it’s important that you also don’t focus on just one name from the outset, because if you fall in love with one name and then find out that it’s not available, it really stifles the whole brainstorming process and makes it harder to go back and generate new names because you’ll naturally be stuck on the one name that you love that’s not available.
+Once you’ve got some ideas for names, it’s important that you don’t focus on just one name from the outset, because if you find out that it’s not available, it can stifle the brainstorming process and make it harder to go back and generate new names.

 Focus on a whole list of possibilities, and then whittle it down to 10 or so, then do some preliminary searching on major search engines and the USPTO website.
 Narrow it down then to 3-5 names.

 At this point you want to talk to your trademark attorney and start to think about what’s possible.
 Are there any obvious conflicts?
 If not, should we order a comprehensive search?
 Nobody’s ever going to be able to tell you that a name is entirely risk-free, but hopefully you’ll end up with at least one that has a very low risk associated with it.

 After you’ve worked with an attorney to do a comprehensive search and get the green light, you want to immediately file an intent to use trademark application and start protecting it.